KartikyanDogra/Public-Transit/README.md

 ## References / Acknowledgments

-* "Transit capacity and quality of service" by Dr. Pramesh Kumar for the course CVL746: Public Transportation Systems at the Indian Institute of Technology (IIT) Delhi.
+* "Transit capacity and quality of service" by Prof. Pramesh Kumar for the course CVL746: Public Transportation Systems at the Indian Institute of Technology (IIT) Delhi.
 Available at: [tcqs.pdf](https://prameshk.github.io/CVL746/Lec/tcqs.pdf)